 The cost of buying an annuity rises if long-term interest rates are low.
 If interest rates fall as you approach retirement, the price of an annuity will rise, which would give you a lower income from the annuity.
-The annuity focused fund (used by the lifestyle annuity protection option) aims to remove some of this conversion risk by matching movements in annuity prices.
+The annuity focused fund aims to remove some of this conversion risk by matching movements in annuity prices.